belle2/tools/doc/index-01-tools.rst

 Installation and Setup
 ======================

-The Belle II Software is meant to work an any recent 64 bit Linux system but it is only tested and provided in binary form for a few select distributions
+The Belle II Software is meant to work on any recent 64 bit Linux system but it is only tested and provided in binary form for a few select distributions

 .. include:: supported-distributions.rst-fragment